MarmaladeCodes/marmalade-nextjs/README.md

-# Nextjs for Headless Wordpress
+# Marmalade Front End Nextjs for Headless Wordpress

 This Nextjs starter is intended to be used with a Headless Wordpress backend.
 Find a starter repo here: <https://github.com/jonryser/headless-wordpress>.